Top 10 essentials for self-sufficient camping

 - Independent mosquito net for insects

-- Bivouac overbag as ultimate protection
+- Bivouac bag cover as ultimate protection

 4. All-weather fire management system

-Fire represents warmth, cooking, water purification and psychological security:
+Fire represents warmth, cooking, water purification, and psychological security:

 - Three independent ignition methods (ferrocerium, storm matches, storm lighter)